-The NSB extends its sincere gratitude to the IMF South Asia Regional Training and Technical Assistance Center (SARTTAC), Delhi, India, for the technical assistance in developing QNA, and to all government, and private sector agencies for their continued support and cooperation.
+We extend our sincere gratitude to all government and private sector agencies for their continued support and cooperation.
 Your feedback and comments are highly valued as we strive to improve future editions of the bulletin.

 National Statistics Bureau

 Thimphu: Bhutan